luiscazzullo/ecommerce-sencillo/README.md

 My first e-Commerce.
-That site was designed for HTML & CSS course of Platzi.
+This site was designed for Platzi's HTML & CSS course.
 It was created with HTML, CSS Animations, Flexbox and Grids.